-To most regular people, the Champs Élysées is a premium priced shopping street with a very wide road in the middle of it with evenly spaced trees lining the edges.
+To most people the Champs Elysees is a premium priced shopping street.
+With a very wide road in the middle of it and evenly spaced trees lining the edges.
 To anyone with a bike however it is the iconic finish of the Tour de France.

 Every year since 1975, the Tour de France has finished on the wide boulevard of the Champs Élysées.
 The last stage often takes the form of a slow procession into Paris, with champagne and plenty of photo opportunities with the leaders, especially if the jersey winners are all confirmed.
 Once the riders reach the Champs Élysées though, the racing begins and the speed jumps up massively.

 The Arc de Triomphe takes pride of place at the top of the hill, looking down on the rest of the boulevard, the spectacle has increased in recent years as the riders now go fully around the Arc whereas in previous years they hairpin turned away from it at its foot.
 The Champs itself is actually a form of cobbles, not as brutal as one of the Spring Classics but certainly noticeable on carbon road bikes which helps to negate individual efforts off the front.
 Riders can often be seen riding in the gutters as they have a smooth surface and are a welcome rest.

 Big names have won on the Champs Élysées such as Kittel, Cavendish, Hushovd, Boonen, McEwen, Abdoujaparov, Museeuw, Lemond and Hinault.
 The list of names shows that in recent times, it’s been a place where sprinters can earn some glory as it often finishes in a mass sprint, the most recent exception was in 2005 when Alexander Vinokourov won on his own.
 Sometimes however there is heartbreak, Lieuwe Westra had to withdraw on the final stage of the 2013 Tour having ridden all the way to Paris and having just 39km of circuits to go.